We establish thriving growth mindset cultures that drive higher performance in individuals, teams and organisations.

 There is significant evidence that a climate of psychological safety and trust is key to being able to innovate and adapt[9].
 Barbara Fredrickson at the University of North Carolina has found that positive emotions like trust and confidence help us become more open-minded and resilient, increasing solution-finding and divergent thinking – the cognitive processes underlying creativity[10], [11].
 Leaders who see each other as competent, dependable, ethical, and focussed on shared goals, are more likely to come up with new ideas and respond quickly to changes.

-Building psychological safety among leadership teams is vital and there are a range of ways to achieve this.
+Building psychological safety among leadership teams is vital and there are a range of ways you can achieve this.

-High psychological safety unlocks diversity of thought as everyone is comfortable sharing their thoughts, ideas and opinions.
-You can evaluate the level of psychological safety in a leadership team by reflecting on and rating the questions below on a scale of 1 to 5 (5 being highest):
+Evaluate the level of psychological safety in a leadership team by reflecting on and rating the questions below on a scale of 1 to 5 (5 being highest).

 How often does everyone contribute equally in team discussions regardless of location, experience, seniority?